aguedagg/nanodegree-ud851/popular-movies/README.md

 * Build a UI layout for multiple Activities.
 * Launch these Activities via Intent.
 * Fetch data from themovieDB API

+## Prerequisites
+### themoviedb.org API key
+If you don’t already have an account, you will need to create one in order to request an API Key.
+In your request for a key, state that your usage will be for educational/non-commercial use.
+You will also need to provide some personal information to complete the request.
+Once you submit your request, you should receive your key via email shortly after.

 ## Stage 1: Main Discovery Screen, A Details View, and Settings
 ### User Experience